This course provides an introduction to computer systems from a programmer's perspective.

 All exams are closed book.

-please obtain an IT&E labs
+You must obtain an IT&E labs

 system will be used while grading your projects.